DAILY DISCIPLINE #169

 Day 17- I wonder when Jesus finished his lesson if James and John had their heads dragging between their knees!
 I'm quite sure that Jesus never doubted their loyalty despite their blindness and mistaken ambition.
 Even when we despise ourselves, Jesus still believes in us and lifts us to a higher place.

 Isaiah 43:25 / Isaiah 44:22 / Lamentations 3:22-23

 Day 18 - James and John went on to become humble, faithful followers of Jesus.
 James was privileged to become the first of the apostolic band to become a martyr.

 In contrast, John lived to be almost 100 years old.
 He had the privilege of testifying to Jesus throughout his long life of discipline and struggle.
-He was privileged to be at Christ's death, a witness to the Resurrection and later received from God amazing visions recorded in Revelations.
+He was privileged to be at Christ's death, a witness to the Resurrection and later received from God amazing visions recorded in Revelation.
 He died in exile on the Island of Patmos.
-From his youthful desire for greatness he grew in humility and love to become one of the most beloved disciples of Jesus Christ.
+From his youthful desire for greatness, he grew in humility and love to become one of the most beloved disciples of Jesus Christ.

 |Daily Discipline Table of Contents|